rmhubbert/rmhttp/README.md

 ## Contributing

 Contributions are always welcome via [Pull Request](https://github.com/rmhubbert/rmhttp/pulls).
 Please make sure to add tests and make sure they are passing before submitting.
-It's also a good idea to lint your code with golint.
+It's also a good idea to lint your code with golintci-lint, using the config in this directory.

 Contributors are expected to abide by the guidelines outlined in the [Contributor Covenant Code of Conduct](CONTRIBUTING.md)